 What will the site be making?

-This is Gravity Ltd (TIGL) is the company formed in 2017 which established the Gravity Smart Campus in Puriton.
+This is Gravity Ltd is the company formed in 2017 which established the Gravity Smart Campus in Puriton.
 In 2023 it sold part of the site to Agratas.
-The remainder of the site, approximately 50%, remains in the ownership of This is Gravity Ltd who will be managing the land and seeking further occupiers to join the smart campus family.
+The remainder of the site, approximately 50 per cent, remains in the ownership of This is Gravity Limited which will be managing the land and seeking further occupiers to join the smart campus family.

 When will construction work start?

-Agratas has started initial ground work and is aiming for construction to start in the summer of 2024.
-The site benefits from some existing planning permissions and a Local Development Order Section 106 agreement that allows some early work to take place on site.
+The site benefits from some existing planning permissions and an Local Development Order Section 106 agreement, which allows some early work to take place on-site.
+Agratas started initial ground works in the summer of 2024.

 When will the Agratas facility be operational?